#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Dataset Statistics

 The sample of Figure~\ref{fig:cluster_airplanes} shows images of airplanes in several places, with or without other surrounding elements, flying or not, \textit{etc}.
 It is worth noting the variety of aircraft positions, such as showing just the cockpit, wings, and turbine engines.
 This cluster is well-formed and consists of a representative set of images of airplanes.

-Figure~\ref{fig:cluster_birds} shows a cluster that depicts birds from different species, in a diversity of positions, in groups or single, flying or not.
+Figure~\ref{fig:cluster_birds} shows a cluster that depicts birds from different species, in a diversity of positions, flying or not.
 Although a few images in this cluster illustrate advertisement campaigns, as can be seen by the texts in them, the images have in common the fact that they show the birds as the primary elements.

 As we can see both clusters illustrated by Figures \ref{fig:cluster_cartoon1} and \ref{fig:cluster_cartoon2} include images of cartoons.
 Note that these figures represent samples from different clusters.
 However, it may be observed that the cartoons of Figure~\ref{fig:cluster_cartoon1} are different from the ones in Figure~\ref{fig:cluster_cartoon2}.
 We can note differences in stroke, colors, and style.